amnatp/shark-fin/BRD.md

 FR-TAR-003 Unified table with filters/search.
 (Implementation note: Some draft fields may be placeholders until UI built; status tracked in backlog.)

+### 5.5.1 Tariff Surcharges (Carrier-linked)
+FR-SUR-001 Maintain a list of surcharges that are explicitly linked to a carrier; generic fees belong in Tariff Library (Local Charges), not here.
+FR-SUR-002 Required fields: id, carrier (specific; no 'ALL'), charge, basis, currency, amount, active; optional: tradelane pattern (supports ORG/DST with '*' wildcard on either side) and equipment ('ALL' allowed), notes.
+FR-SUR-003 Matching logic: a surcharge applies to a rate row only when carrier matches exactly AND tradelane pattern (e.g., ALL/US*, THBKK → USLAX, THLCH/ALL) and equipment match.
+FR-SUR-004 UI label uses the term “Tariff Surcharge (Carrier-linked only)”; consistent across screens.
+FR-SUR-005 Import/export JSON for surcharges supported via the Surcharges screen.
+FR-SUR-006 Cross-screen convenience: Rate Table can create a draft surcharge prefilled from a rate; navigating opens the Surcharges screen.
+FR-SUR-007 Event sync: Any change to surcharges dispatches 'tariffs:updated' and leverages 'storage' for multi-tab updates.

 ### 5.6 Quotation Management
 FR-QUOTE-001 Create, edit, list quotations.
 FR-QUOTE-002 Header fields: id, inquiryId (optional), customer, salesOwner, mode, incoterm, currency, validity (from/to), notes, status.